SeraphineM/auth_coll_replication/README.md

 # Replication files

-In this folder, you find all material needed to replicate the article "Authoritarian collaboration and repression in the digital age:
+In this repository, you find all material needed to replicate the article "Authoritarian collaboration and repression in the digital age:
 Balancing foreign direct investment and control in internet infrastructure" published in Democratization (https://doi.org/10.1080/13510347.2024.2442377).

+Download all required files via the breen button `Code`, download zip.

 ## All analyses are conducted in R and Quarto.
 Quarto is pre-installed in recent versions of RStudio. ##